ZoneMinder/zoneminder/README.txt

 allow easy configuration of additional formats of data streaming.
-The streaming daemons themselves have also been improved to support the generation of other stream formats. o    FEATURE - The handling of video viewing via the 'video' view has been improved to allow embedded viewing of videos as well as easy saving locally. o    FEATURE - The alarm sound that can be configured to play
+The streaming daemons themselves have also been improved to support the generation of other stream formats. o    FEATURE - The handling of video viewing via the `video' view has been improved to allow embedded viewing of videos as well as easy saving locally. o    FEATURE - The alarm sound that can be configured to play